 DUTIES AND RESPONSIBILITIES

-Under supervision of licensed Program Supervisor or Manager, the Clinical Case Manager:
+Under supervision of a licensed professional, the Clinical Case Manager:

 - Conducts comprehensive screenings and assessments with individuals (and families as appropriate) to collect functional, environmental, psycho-social, financial, employment, housing, educational, and health information, as appropriate

 - Assess barriers facing the clients and develop a case plan.

 - Coordinate individualized planning with clients to meet short- and long-term needs.

 - Provide service linkages and support systems to ensure identified needs are met.

 - Coordinates case conferences with clients, consults with service team, monitors progress of clients on case plan, assists clients to meet the agreed upon goals.

 - Acts as advocate for client before judicial, community, social service, and administrative bodies as needed; facilitates support groups and client participation

 - Network and communicate with referral agencies and community resources, as well as family members and natural supports

 - Participates and assists with outreach events